 This is called the Chicago-Lambeth quadrilateral.

 There are 38 national provinces in the global Anglican Communion.
 Each of these is governed by an archbishop, who oversees other bishops, who pastor priests, who guide local congregations through Word (preaching) and Sacrament (the Lord’s Supper).
-Deacons assist the priest in various ways and tend to the poor, sick, and needy.
+Deacons assist the priest and parish under the authority of bishops in various ways, with a special focus on the poor, sick, and marginalized.

 There is no Anglican pope; however, the Archbishop of Canterbury is considered “first among equals” and has a special symbolic status.